EIDA/ws-tests/eidanodetest/README.md

 gzipped JSON file (file is only written after all queries, so be sure to wait until all requests have been performed).

+The script writes to a log file that is overwritten on every new run.
+Only one instance of the script can run at the same time.

 The full suite can be run as follows:

 ````